vocalodon/dontwi/README.rst

     [root@centos7 opt]# dontwi --help
     usage: dontwi [-h] [--config-file CONFIG_FILE] [--summary] [--trigger TRIGGER] [--since SINCE] [--until UNTIL] [--limit LIMIT] [--dry-run] [--get-secret] [--dump-status-strings] [--dump-log]
               [--dump-log-readable] [--remove-waiting] [--remove-wrong]
               [--db-file DB_FILE]

     A status transporter from Mastodon to Twitter

     optional arguments:
       -h, --help            show this help message and exit --config-file CONFIG_FILE
                         Using CONFIG_FILE instead of the default.
       --summary             Showing summary of log DB
-      --trigger TRIGGER     Using TRIGGER instead of trigger in config file --since SINCE         Using SINCE instead of since in config file --until UNTIL         Using UNTIL instead of until in config file --limit LIMIT         Using LIMIT instead of limit in config file --dry-run             Getting the last status with the hashtag, but don't send status to outbound service.
+      --trigger TRIGGER     Using TRIGGER instead of trigger in the config file --since SINCE         Using SINCE instead of since in the config file --until UNTIL         Using UNTIL instead of until in the config file --limit LIMIT         Using LIMIT instead of limit in the config file --dry-run             Getting the last status with the hashtag, but don't send status to outbound service.
-      --get-secret          Getting client id and others from Mastodon instance and saving these in the config file.
+      --get-secret          Getting the access keys and others from Mastodon instance and saving these in the config file.
       --dump-status-strings
                         Dumping status strings to be marked as 'Waiting' status
       --dump-log            Dumping all records in the log database.
       --dump-log-readable   Dumping all records in the log database in a human- readable format.
       --remove-waiting      Removing records in 'Waiting' from the database --remove-wrong        Removing records in 'Waiting' from the database --db-file DB_FILE     Using log DB_FILE instead of db_file of [result log] section in the config file.

 If some installation problems remain, you see the error message at above test.